Trying at avoid people in the Big City.

 is now a good idea.
 I was immediatly distracted by an Osprey

-circling over the main pond so I sent the kids and the wife ahead to
+circling over the main pond so I sent the kids and the wife ahead

-the birds get measured and banded.
+watching the birds get measured and banded.

-I've seen Osprey all over BC including on the pilings close to here
+I've seen Osprey all over BC including on the pilings close to

 We walked around looking for whatever was in season.
-Sometimes

-time the kids just wanted to play on the logs.
+boxes, but this time the kids just wanted to play on the logs.

 We made it back to the car when I noticed there were quite a few